lmorv/creative-computation-2/winter-23/Project1-ParticlesWithPersonalities/README.md

 # Particles With Personalities

 The theme of this particle system is:

 # Lost in the Forest

-## Ideation:
+## Ideation

 ### Brainstorm: